kingsdigitallab/kdl-digital-accessibility/README.md

 # kdl-digital-accessibility

-Colleciton of resources for Digital Accessibility at King's Digital Lab
+Collection of resources for Digital Accessibility at King's Digital Lab